 Uniform details: The squadron does its best to issue uniforms, however, expect to purchase boots, shoes, and personalized items.
 Some patches and uniform insignia can be purchased form the squadron office.
 For all personalized items go to Vanguard Civil Air Patrol Online Store.

 Although each cadet gets a new free set of Blues from the Air Force ordered through eServices, these take a while to arrive, therefore each cadet will be fitted at the squadron for Blues and BDU’s first depending upon availability.
 Shoes- black oxfords, and boots can be purchased through web or military stores.
 More information along with a squadron t-shirt can be obtained from the commander or our supply officer.

 Beginning 1 June 2015, CAP will provide a $100 voucher towards purchasing the blues uniform after the cadet earns the Curry.
 Please click on the link below.

 For the privacy of our members our Facebook group page is open to squadron members only.
 However, as a parent, we encourage you to request membership.
 Click the link below for our Facebook page.

-Meeting schedule, location, and Uniform of the Day (UOD): We meet every Monday from 1800 to 2000 sequentially with corresponding uniforms at the end of Aerotron Parkway in LaGrange, GA. (click here for directions) New cadets will wear plain black t-shirts and jeans until uniforms are issued.
+Meeting schedule, location, and Uniform of the Day (UOD): We meet every Tuesday from 1800 to 2000 at the end of Aerotron Parkway in LaGrange, GA. (click here for directions) New cadets will wear plain black t-shirts and jeans until uniforms are issued.
 In general meeting schedule is as follows: